-- If you have too many loose bowel movements, try psyllium powder (Metamucil) mixed with water or orange juice.
+- If you have too many loose bowel movements, try psyllium powder (for example, Metamucil) mixed with water or orange juice.
 You can either drink it or put it through your feeding tube.
 It will add bulk to your stool and make it more solid.

 - Ask your provider about medicines that may help with diarrhea.
 Never start these medicines without first talking to your provider.

 What you will be eating:

 - You will be on a liquid diet at first.
 Then you may eat soft foods for the first 4 to 8 weeks after surgery.
 A soft diet contains only foods that are mushy and do not need much chewing.

 - When you are back to a normal diet, be careful eating steak and other dense meats because they may be hard to swallow.
 Cut them into very small pieces and chew them well.